 Same Claude, two ways of working.
 Chat is a conversation you steer turn by turn.
 Cowork is a delegation: you describe the goal, Claude works across your files and tools, and you come back to a finished result.

-Cowork is the agentic mode in Claude Desktop.
-Compared to Chat (available on the web, desktop, and mobile), it runs on your computer and completes work across your files, browser, and tools.
+Claude Cowork gives you an agentic way of working with Claude.
+Compared to Chat (available on the web, desktop, and mobile), Claude Cowork can run on your computer and complete work across your files, browser, and tools.
 This tutorial covers when to use it instead of Chat.

 ChatYou drive every step